Overv/VulkanTutorial/09_Generating_Mipmaps.md

 ![](/images/highmipmaps.png)

 This is how higher mip levels will be used when objects are further away from the camera.

-## Conclusion

-It has taken a lot of work to get to this point, but now you finally have a good base for a Vulkan program.
-The knowledge of the basic principles of Vulkan that you now possess should be sufficient to start exploring more of the features,
-like:

-* Push constants
-* Instanced rendering
-* Dynamic uniforms
-* Separate images and sampler descriptors
-* Pipeline cache
-* Multi-threaded command buffer generation
-* Multiple subpasses
-* Compute shaders

-The current program can be extended in many ways, like adding Blinn-Phong lighting, post-processing effects and shadow mapping.
-You should be able to learn how these effects work from tutorials for other APIs, because despite Vulkan's explicitness, many concepts still work the same.

 [C++ code](/code/28_mipmapping.cpp) /
 [Vertex shader](/code/26_shader_depth.vert) /